microsoft/playwright/docs/src/api/java.md

 ### param: Worker.waitForClose.callback = %%-java-wait-for-event-callback-%%

+### option: BrowserType.connectOverCDP.slowMo
+* langs: java
+- `slowMo` <[float]>

+Slows down Playwright operations by the specified amount of milliseconds.
+Useful so that you can see what is going on.
+Defaults to 0.

+### option: BrowserType.connectOverCDP.timeout
+* langs: java
+- `timeout` <[float]>

+Maximum time in milliseconds to wait for the connection to be established.
+Defaults to `30000` (30 seconds).
+Pass `0` to disable timeout.

 ### option: BrowserType.launch.ignoreDefaultArgs = %%-csharp-java-browser-option-ignoredefaultargs-%%
 ### option: BrowserType.launchPersistentContext.ignoreDefaultArgs = %%-csharp-java-browser-option-ignoredefaultargs-%%
 ### option: BrowserType.launch.ignoreAllDefaultArgs = %%-csharp-java-browser-option-ignorealldefaultargs-%%